 “Well, we’re not a court, so I need a criminal charge or conviction to make a decision!”

 No, you don’t.
 This is an easy way of absolving responsibility – and an easy line of defence for alleged perpetrators – but it is not a sound argument.
+If there’s a case of workplace harassment, your HR team should be dealing with the issue – not waiting for the courts.
+In the case of your event, you are HR.

-A criminal conviction is certainly a very powerful tool for assessing that an act has occurred.
+A criminal conviction is certainly a very powerful tool for assessing whether an act has occurred.
 We would be nuts to not recognize one as proof – they’re even used to bolster cases in civil court (with a few nuanced details).
 But, even in a civil court, the absence of a criminal charge or conviction does not mean that a person could not recover for damages.

-“But we aren’t a regulated profession!”
+“But we aren’t an association or a regulated profession!”

 You’re right – we aren’t.
 But, that does not mean we can’t use the very well thought out processes of regulated professions to guide us in finding a fair (albeit less procedurally intense) way of managing alleged poor behaviour in our scenes.